 Cape Verde is an archipelago full of surprises.
 In this trip we explored the lush green hills of Santo Antão, wondered through the musical streets of Mindelo and relaxed at the beaches of the arid island of Sal.
 It covers very different experiences of Cape Verde landscape.
-And for the first time we traveled with our little baby, giving it a rather different perspective when looking for relaxation at faraway places.
+And for the first time we traveled with our little baby, giving it a rather different perspective when travelling far from home.

 - Region: Africa